panjan/blog/_drafts/heater.md

 I = P/V = 3000 (W) / 230 (V) = 13,04 A < 16 A
 ```

 We're within the 16 A limit.
 The last thing we need to calculate to avoid serious danger is wire size.
 In the [table of wire sizes](https://en.wikipedia.org/wiki/American_wire_gauge) we can see that for our 13 A current, a 16 AWG wire (1.31mm2) is sufficient.
-However, it is a good practice to use a thicker wire, so we'll go with 15 AWG (or 1.5mm2 for us Europians).
+However, it is a good practice to use thicker wire, so we'll go with 15 AWG (or 1.5mm2 for us Europeans).
 Don't hesitate to use a thick wire even for less powerful heatings.
 As our wire is very short, it won't cause a substantial power loss.

 If you are unsure about any of the calculations, ask in the electronics store or call an electrician to help you.